Supplemental Material for:

 Acknowledgments:

+All work was performed at the Duke Center for In Vivo Microscopy, an NIH /NIBIB Biomedical Technology Resource Center (P41 EB015897).
 Other support was provided by NA-MIC Roadmap for Medical Research (U54 EB005149-01), NIMH (R01 MH091645), NICHD (U54 HD079124), and NIA (K01 AG041211).
 Brain specimens were provided by the Wisconsin National Primate Research Center (P51 OD011106).We thank Sally Gewalt and James Cook for assistance with the imaging pipelines; Dr. Yi Qi and Gary Cofer for assistance in specimen preparation and scanning; John Lee and David Joseph Lee for assistance with labeling; and Sally Zimney for assistance in editing.